Skip to content

 Two modes:

 • Stateless (codeStateful: false, default): each runCode call is independent.
-The LLM sees workspace__<name>__run_code(language, code).
+The LLM sees workspace_run_code(language, code).

 • Stateful (codeStateful: true): persistent Jupyter-style contexts.
-The LLM sees create_code_context, run_in_code_context, delete_code_context tools too — variables persist across run_in_code_context calls within a context.
+The LLM sees workspace_create_code_context, workspace_run_in_code_context, workspace_delete_code_context tools too — variables persist across workspace_run_in_code_context calls within a context.

 codeLanguages declares which languages the LLM may request.
 Default: ['python', 'javascript'].
 The container image must support whatever languages you declare.